 How can I protect my child from cyber-bullying?

 Today one of the most common forms of bullying is cyber-bullying.
-Many children have access to the internet through mobile phones and computers.
-Here are some simple ways to protect your child from cyber-bullying or other dangers online.
+Many children have access to the internet through mobile phones, tablets and computers.
+Here are some simple reminders to protect your child from cyber-bullying or other dangers online.

-* Never to share passwords, even with your best friends
+♦ Never share passwords, even with your best friends.